 Jeffrey Noel Lastrapes

 Cellist Jeffrey Noel Lastrapes is a soloist, chamber musician, recitalist, and teacher.
 He has appeared throughout the United States, Europe, and South America.
-As orchestral soloist, he has appeared with the Monroe Symphony Orchestra, the Baton Rouge Symphony, the Midland-Odessa Symphony, the Ibex Chamber Orchestra of New York, the Lower Marion Symphony of Philadelphia, the Festival Orchestra in Vina del Mar, Chile and numerous others.
-Appearances at festivals include the Evian Festival in France, the Bellingham Festival, Sevenars Festival, the OK Mozart Festival, the National Cello Congress in Phoenix, Mid-Atlantic Chamber Music Society, Interlochen Center for the Arts, and twice at the Gregor Piatigorsky Seminar at the University of Southern California.
+As orchestral soloist, he has appeared with the Monroe Symphony Orchestra, the Baton Rouge Symphony, the Midland-Odessa Symphony, the Ibex Chamber Orchestra of New York, the Lower Marion Symphony of Philadelphia, the Festival Orchestra in Vina del Mar, Chile, the National Philharmonic of Honduras, and numerous others.
+Appearances at festivals include the Evian Festival in France, the Bellingham Festival, Sevenars Festival, the OK Mozart Festival, Interlochen Center for the Arts, Peninsula Music Festival, Hot Springs Music Festival, and twice at the Gregor Piatigorsky Seminar at the University of Southern California.

 In April of 2009, Mr. Lastrapes made his critically acclaimed New York debut at Merkin Concert Hall.